palewire/first-python-notebook/docs/_build_html/_sources/pipenv/index.rst.txt

     mkdir Code

-To verify it's worked, you can open in your file explorer and navigate to your home folder.
+To verify that worked, you can open in your file explorer and navigate to your home folder.

 ***************************
 Create a project directory
 ***************************

-Now let's make a folder for your first python notebook.
+Now let's make a folder for your work in this class.

 .. code-block:: bash